Model-Native Computing Architecture: Envisioning Future System Architecture Through the Lens of Computer Architecture

 From source RSS / original summaryarXiv:2606.
 00288v1 Announce Type: new Abstract: Large language models are undergoing a transition from model technology to system technology.
 As developers use Codex, Claude Code, AutoGPT, and related agents to write code, manage projects, and execute multi-step tasks, recurring engineering problems such as cache reuse, context management, agent scheduling, and permission control increasingly resemble classical computer systems problems.
 This paper develops that analogy as a visionary survey.

-We map concepts from computer architecture to the emerging model-native stack and review work on LLM-as-OS, memory management, agent frameworks, tool protocols, multi-agent coordination, cognitive architectures, and safety governance.
+We map concepts from computer architecture to the emerging model-native stack and review work on LLM-as-OS, memory management, agent frameworks, tool protocols, coordination, cognitive architectures, and safety governance.
 We argue that these strands address different layers of the same system but lack a unified model.
 To fill this gap, we propose the Intelligent Computing Architecture Model (ICAM), a six-layer framework for model-native computing with explicit interface contracts and design axioms.

 ICAM resolves the apparent tension over whether an LLM is more like a CPU or an operating system through a dual-plane view: a probabilistic execution plane concerned with what can be computed, and a deterministic control plane concerned with what should be computed.